Important for India to keep fiscal deficit in check: IMF chief economist

 It is important for India to keep fiscal deficit in check, even though its revenue projections look optimistic, Chief Economist of the International Monetary Fund (IMF) Gita Gopinath has said.
-As against India's real growth rate of 6.8 percent in 2018, the IMF in its latest World Economic Outlook, released on Tuesday, projected the country's growth rate at 6.1 percent in 2019 and noted that the Indian economy is expected to pick up at 7 percent in 2020.
+As against India's real growth rate of 6.8 per cent in 2018, the IMF in its latest World Economic Outlook released on Tuesday, projected the country's growth rate at 6.1 per cent for 2019 and noted that the Indian economy is expected to pick up at 7 per cent in 2020.

 On the projections in the World Economic Outlook report, Gopinath said appropriate steps have been taken.
 Appreciative of the recent steps being taken by Finance Minister Nirmala Sitharaman to address the economic challenges being faced by India, she said there is still a lot more that needs to be done.